Hendejac/titanic_ml/index.md

 | embarked | Port of Embarkation | C = Cherbourg, Q = Queenstown, S = Southampton |

 However, some passengers have missing information.
-For instance, 177 passengers are missing age values, roughly 80% of the passengers are missing there cabin information, and 2 passengers are missing what port they embarked from.
+For instance, 177 passengers are missing age values, roughly 80% of the passengers are missing cabin information, and 2 passengers are missing what port they embarked from.
-Additionally some of this information is difficult to convert into meaningful numeric values such as passenger names and ticket numbers.
+Additionally, some of this information is difficult to convert into meaningful numeric values such as passenger names and ticket numbers.
 So even though a rather clean dataset was provided, work still needs to be done to further clean and extract additional infromation from the dataset at hand.

 |    | Column      |  Non-Null Count | Dtype  |